 Requirements of the Bachelor of Arts degree and the Teacher Education program must be completed for the New York State initial certification.
-Students are urged to study a foreign language through the intermediate collegiate level (course 202 at the College) and to complete a recommended linguistic sequence of ENGL 361 and 362.
+Students are urged to study a foreign language through the intermediate collegiate level (course 202 at the College) and to take ENGL 361.